-HCIF’s Health Equity Data Strategy (HEDS) is a multi-year collaborative, which aims to decrease disparities in health outcomes for patients through the collection of race, ethnicity, and language (REaL) data.
+HCIF’s Health Equity Data Strategy (HEDS) is a multi-year collaborative, which aims to decrease disparities in health outcomes for patients through the collection of race, ethnicity, and language (REaL) and sexual orientation and gender identity (SOGI) data.
 Partnership for Patient Care (PPC) program contributors, including hospitals, health systems, and non-acute care provider organizations, are exclusively invited to participate.
-Participation in this collaborative will leave organizations better equipped to identify and address disparities in their healthcare treatment through the leveraging of REaL data.
+Participation in this collaborative will leave organizations better equipped to identify and address disparities in their healthcare treatment through the leveraging of REaL and SOGI data.

 The Health Care Improvement Foundation (HCIF) launched the Health Equity Data Strategy (HEDS) Collaborative in 2021, bringing together Partnership for Patient Care (PPC) contributing organizations with the common goal of decreasing disparities in health outcomes in our communities across the Southeast Pennsylvania region.
-The program’s initial focus is on the collection, stratification, and utilization of race, ethnicity, and language (REaL) data in order to identify and address disparities in care and outcomes.
+The program’s initial focus is on the collection, stratification, and utilization of race, ethnicity, and language (REaL) and sexual orientation and gender identity (SOGI) data in order to identify and address disparities in care and outcomes.
 Through the implementation of a “health equity data strategy,” organizations are better positioned to identify disparities and implement strategies for creating equitable care.

 The Health Care Improvement Foundation formally enrolled eight hospitals and/or health systems that represent the Southeast PA region of Pennsylvania: